gstronksUW/NY_Airbnb_2019_Analysis/README.md

 ![image](https://github.com/user-attachments/assets/722bf047-9a3b-4710-9870-fa39f27ec197)

-This result is more geared to the business side as they may want to track the inventory but a client may also want to know what kind of room has the most listings and possible options for them to choose from.
+This result is more geared to the business side as they may want to track the inventory but a client may also want to know what kind of room has the most listings and which neighborhoods are more popular for short term rentals.
+In  this case, once again different neighborhoods have the majority of each room type.
+For full apartments, Manhattan has the largest inventory by almost 3,500 of the next neighborhood which is Brooklyn.
+On the other hand Brooklyn is more popular for private room rentals where the inventory exceeds the next neighborhood (Manhattan) by almost 2,000.
+Finally, shared room inventory is much lower overall as the neighbourhood with the highest inventory is Manhattan with only 480 with Brooklyn close behind with 413.

-3. What is the difference from the median price of each listing.
+3. What is the average price for each room type in each neighbourhood and how does that compare to the average price for each room type city wide.

 WITH med_price AS (